cdsl-research/roll-update/README.md

-# Rolling Update
+# roll-Update

-In general, this repository includes the contents of the files i used to perform a rolling update on the Wordpress application.
+This repository contains the files used to perform a rolling update on the WordPress application.

 ### Contents
-- YAML Files
-- Python Files
+- **YAML Files**: These files are essential for the update process.
+- **Python Files**: Scripts to handle the update from one version to another.
-  -rolling update from 6.2.1 version to 6.3.1 version -rolling update from 6.1.1 version to 6.3.1 version
+  - Rolling update from version 6.2.1 to 6.3.1.
+  - Rolling update from version 6.1.1 to 6.3.1.

-### How to set up environment for rolling update
+### How to Set Up Environment for Rolling Update
-first of all, inside a VM with k3s, copy and paste the three YAML files inside a directory the contents of the directiory should be as the following;
+First, within a VM equipped with k3s, copy and paste the three YAML files into a directory.
+The contents of the directory should be as follows:
-- kustomization.yaml
+- `kustomization.yaml`
-- mysql-deployment.yaml
+- `mysql-deployment.yaml`
-- wordpress-deployment.yaml
+- `wordpress-deployment.yaml`

-after saving the three files, use the command below to apply the files
+After saving the three files, use the command below to apply the files:

 ```
 kubectl apply .k -n roll
 ```
-this command deploys the pods in a namespace called "roll" <br />
-if you wish to deploy the pods in the default namespace, remove "-n roll" from the command, this will also apply to the commands included in the future.
+This command deploys the pods in a namespace called "roll."
+If you wish to deploy the pods in the default namespace, remove `-n roll` from the command.
+This adjustment should also be applied to any future commands.

-after deploying the pods, you can check the status of the pods with the following command;
+After deploying the pods, you can check the status of the pods with the following command:

 ```
 kubectl get pod -n roll
 ```
-the expected outcome should be like this
+The expected outcome should be like this.
 ```
 NAME                               READY   STATUS    RESTARTS      AGE
 wordpress-c8d76b68-64kpf           1/1     Running   1 (10m ago)   12m